Lamyaa439/LOVEN/Technical Documentation/README.md

 While web applications offer broader accessibility and easier deployment, they lack the same level of real-time engagement and user retention mechanisms required for this use case.

-### 3. High Performance UI with Flutter
+### 3. Performance Advantages of Flutter

-Flutter compiles directly to native code, enabling smooth animations and efficient UI rendering—important for an image-heavy platform like LOVEN.
-Unlike frameworks such as React Native, which rely on a JavaScript bridge, Flutter delivers more consistent performance across devices.
-The main trade-off is a larger application size.
+Flutter compiles directly to native code, which enables smooth animations and efficient UI rendering—particularly important for an image-heavy marketplace like LOVEN.

+Unlike frameworks such as ```React Native```, which rely on a ```JavaScript``` bridge, Flutter provides more consistent performance across devices.
+The main trade-off is a larger application size, which is acceptable within the scope of this project.

 ### 4. UI/UX Design Tools (Figma & Canva)